“I Have Been Banned”: US Revokes Wole Soyinka’s Visa, Nobel Laureate Breaks Silence

 - Nobel laureate Wole Soyinka has confirmed that his US visa has been revoked, barring him from entering the country

-- The US Consulate cited regulatory authority in a letter dated 23 October 2025, though no specific reason was given
+- The US Consulate cited regulatory authority in a letter dated October 23, 2025, although no reason was given to Soyinka

-Nobel Prize-winning author and playwright, Professor Wole Soyinka, has revealed that his United States visa has been revoked, effectively barring him from entering the country.
+Nobel Prize-winning author and playwright, Professor Wole Soyinka, has confirmed that his United States visa has been revoked, effectively barring him from entering the country.

 Source: Twitter